tanish052005/characteristics-of-PV-Array-using-Matlab-Simulink-/README.md

-# characteristics-of-PV-Array-using-Matlab-Simulink-
+This project analyzes the current–voltage (I–V) and power–voltage (P–V) characteristics of a Photovoltaic (PV) array using MATLAB/Simulink.
-Simulates the I–V and P–V characteristics of a photovoltaic (PV) array in MATLAB/Simulink under varying irradiance and temperature conditions.
-Helps analyze maximum power point (MPP) behavior for efficient solar energy conversion.
+The model simulates the behavior of a solar panel under different irradiance and temperature conditions.
+By varying these parameters, the simulation demonstrates how output current, voltage, and power change, helping to understand the maximum power point (MPP) of the PV system.

+Key Features:

+1.Uses the Simulink PV Array block for accurate solar cell modeling

+2.Plots I–V and P–V characteristics dynamically

+3.Analyzes the effect of solar irradiance and temperature variations

+4.Useful for studying and designing MPPT algorithms